edgeworx/docs/content/en/docs/cloud/edgectl/add-an-edge-node.md

 edgectl get nodes
 ```

 In order to deploy nodes, we must get the node install script.
-You can use this command to get a shell snippet that you can execute on the node:
+You can use this command to get a
+shell snippet that you can execute on the node:

 ```
 $ edgectl get node-install-script -t curl -s https://ecj_vfsw9wess5kheafxaeaeh2kskkv301e9f0ip@api.darcy.ai/v1/project/b75676cb-ae3f-4808-a992-0811e077d783/node-install-script | sudo bash
 ```

-We can use this shell snippet on our edge devices to install Edgeworx Agent and connect to our Darcy Cloud Project.
-This command can be used any number of times on different devices to grow the respective project's node pool
+We can use this shell snippet on our edge devices to install Edgeworx Agent and connect to our Darcy
+Cloud Project.
+This command can be used any number of times on different devices to grow the
+respective project's node pool.

 If you wish view the raw contents of the node install script: